robertschnitman/afp/README.md

 `Map()`/`mapply()` from Base R executes functions pairwise when given multiple data objects, as do `map2()`/`pmap()` from `purrr`.
-While beneficial in its own right, said functions cannot concisely map over datasets *independently* of each other, which would be useful for storing disparate information into a single list.
+While beneficial in their own right, said functions cannot concisely map over datasets *independently* of each other, which would be useful for storing disparate information into a single list.